wojtekmach/mini_repo/README.md

 Both repositories are configured to store files locally.
 See [`config/dev.exs`](config/dev.exs) for more information.

-Make sure to also read "Deployment with releases" section below releases" section below.
+Make sure to also read "Deployment with releases" section below.

 ## Usage